 As for Russia, the Central Bank has submitted its own proposal to the Finance Ministry, which states that the Central Bank wants to ban the issuing and circulation of private cryptocurrencies, with a fine of 30-50,000 rubles for individuals and up to 1 million rubles for the entities that violate this rule.
 Also, there is another ban on advertising cryptocurrencies.

 The general governmental stand in Russia is against cryptocurrencies, but they are supportive of blockchain technology.

-There are no laws to directly govern cryptocurrencies, only the Digital Rights law that covers more aspects of the online sphere.
+There are no laws to directly govern cryptocurrencies, only the Digital Rights law covering more aspects of the online sphere.

-In Russia, the rouble is the only means of payment, therefore they consider cryptocurrencies as ineligible for payments.
+In Russia, the rouble is the only means of payment; therefore, they consider cryptocurrencies ineligible for payments.
 Cryptos also fall under the existing anti laundry law without any express regulations.

 Cryptocurrency legal status in Korea

 In Korea, cryptocurrency regulation just began, and there is no clear guidance that provides regulatory authority.